-Polystyrene is a synthetic aromatic polymer made from the monomer styrene, a liquid petrochemical.
-It is a thermoplastic polymer which softens when heated and can be converted into semi-finished products such as films and sheets, as well as a wide range of finished articles.
+Polystyrene is a synthetic polymer made from styrene monomer, which is a liquid petrochemical.
+It is a thermoplastic polymer which softens when heated and can be converted via semi-finished products, such as films and sheets, into a wide range of final articles.

 Polystyrene is used in a wide range of applications, including: